-Pune, India (Urban Transport News): The district administration of Pune has commenced process for land acquisition for the proposed 235.15km Pune-Nashik semi high-speed Rail Corridor at the begining of this year and the first purchase deed of the entire project was completed on January 8, 2022.
+Pune, India (Urban Transport News): The district administration of Pune has commenced the process for land acquisition for the proposed 235.15km Pune-Nashik semi high-speed Rail Corridor at the beginning of this year and the first purchase deed of the entire project was completed on January 8, 2022.

 "The district collectorate has received proposals for land acquisition in 12 villages under Haveli tehsil while the land measurement has been completed in eight villages while in two villages it has been partially done," informed Rohini Akhade-Phadtare, deputy collector of Pune.

 According to him, the first land acquisition deed was from Haveli tehsil.
 District Collector Dr. Rajesh Deshmukh facilitated Chandrakant Gangaram Kolte and Smita Kolte who provided land in Perne village for the project.

 “This project is important for agricultural products transport, freight and passenger transport in Pune and Nashik districts and a similar initiative of farmers is required to speed up the project.
 The message that farmers are getting proper compensation for their land will be conveyed through this first purchase,” said Dr. Rajesh Deshmukh, District Collector.